-Let’s take a short trip to the past, specifically on the 3rd of August in 2016 at Dubai; Flight EK521, a usual flight from Trivandrum International Airport (TRV, Thiruvananthapuram, India), to Dubai International Airport (DXB, Dubai United Arab Emirates) operated by Emirates Airlines using a Boeing 777-31H registered as A6-EMW carrying 282 passengers and 18 crew onboard, ended up crashing while landing at Dubai International Airport marking up the worst incident in Emirates’ nearly 40-year history.
-Let’s figure out what happened.
+A usual flight from Trivandrum International Airport (TRV, Thiruvananthapuram, India) to Dubai International Airport (DXB, Dubai United Arab Emirates) operated by Emirates Airlines using a Boeing 777-31H registered as A6-EMW.
+The flight was carrying 282 passengers and 18 crew onboard.

 How did the plane crash?

-The story began 60 minutes before the incident at DXB; when the pilots were preparing to land by completing the approach briefings for DXB’s runways; 12L and 30L.
-The flight crew received an issued moderate wind-shear warning affecting all DXB runways from the United Arab Emirates National Center of Meteorology and Seismology (NCMS), the wind-shear seemed to be strong enough to cause two preceding B777s to perform go-arounds.
+The story began 60 minutes before the incident at DXB when the pilots were preparing to land by completing the approach briefings for DXB’s runways, 12L and 30L.
+The flight crew received a moderate wind-shear warning affecting all DXB runways from the United Arab Emirates National Center of Meteorology and Seismology (NCMS); the wind-shear seemed strong enough to cause two preceding B777s to perform go-arounds.

 The incident happened at 08:37 UTC.
 The aircraft’s airspeed was significantly impacted by wind shear during the late final approach, and it touchdown on runway 12L (4,000meter/13,000ft long) at a speed of 162 knots (300 km/h), about 1,100 metres/3,600 ft) beyond the threshold.
-The crew started the attempt of a go-around after the cockpit’s Runway Awareness and Advisory System (RAAS) signaled a “LONG LANDING” two seconds later.
-Six seconds after main-wheel touchdown, the aircraft rotated to a climb attitude and regained airborne with the nose wheel still off the ground.
+The crew attempted a go-around after the cockpit’s Runway Awareness and Advisory System (RAAS) signaled a “LONG LANDING” two seconds later.
+Six seconds after the main-wheel touchdown, the aircraft rotated to a climb attitude and regained airborne with the nose wheel still off the ground.

-The go-around procedures were executed by the flight crew; the flap setting was reduced to 20°, and the gears were adjusted to retract, however, the engine throttle stayed constant since go-around automation is disabled after touchdown.
+The flight crew executed the go-around procedures; the flap setting was reduced to 20°, and the gears were adjusted to retract; however, the engine throttle stayed constant since go-around automation was disabled after touchdown.
 The aircraft’s indicated airspeed dropped as it climbed to a maximum height over the runway of 85 feet (26 m), at which point it started to descend to the ground.
-The crew manually increased the throttles to the maximum, twelve seconds after airborne, but the aircraft continued to descend and impacted the runway three seconds later with its gears partially retracted.
+The crew manually increased the throttles to twelve seconds after airborne.
+Still, the aircraft continued to fall and impacted the runway three seconds later, partially retracting its gears.

 The plane collided with the bottom of its rear fuselage and slid about 800 meters (2,600 feet) along runway 12L with its landing gear partially retracted as it pivoted to the right about 120 degrees.
-As the plane went down the runway, the right engine (no.2) separated and slid over the leading edge of the wing toward the wingtip.
-Firefighting vehicles arrived at the aircraft less than 90 seconds after it came to rest (33 seconds after the first hit) and began fighting fires in various spots while all 300 passengers and crew were safely evacuated.
+As the plane went down the runway, the right engine (no.2) separated and slid over the wing’s leading edge toward the wingtip.
+Firefighting vehicles arrived at the aircraft less than 90 seconds after it came to rest (33 seconds after the first hit) and began fighting fires in various spots.
+At the same time, all 300 passengers and crew were safely evacuated.

 There was an explosion nine minutes after the aircraft came to a complete stop, with just the captain and the senior flight attendant remaining on board (checking for any remaining passengers).
-The explosion killed a firefighter “Jasim Issa Mohammed Hasan“.
+The explosion killed a firefighter, “Jasim Issa Mohammed Hasan.”
 Thirty-two passengers and crew members were hurt, including the captain and senior flight attendant, who evacuated after the explosion; the senior flight attendant was the only person seriously injured among the passengers and crew, suffering from smoke inhalation.
-Furthermore, seven firefighters were hurt, with six of them suffering from heat stroke.
-The explosion spread the fire throughout the aircraft’s interior, and it took firemen 16 hours to put it out.
+Furthermore, seven firefighters were hurt, and six suffered from heat stroke.
+The explosion spread the fire throughout the aircraft’s interior, and it took firefighters 16 hours to put it out.
 The airport was closed during and after the crash, resulting in several flights being diverted.